stephens999/ash-orig/Rcode/intro.md

 By ``adaptive" shrinkage we
 have two key properties in mind.
 First, the appropriate amount of shrinkage is determined from the data, rather than being pre-specified.
 Second, the amount of shrinkage undergone by each $\hat\beta_j$ will depend on the standard error $s_j$: measurements with high standard error will undergo more shrinkage than measurements with low standard error.

-As an important special case, these methods address the "multiple comparisons" setting, where interest focuses on which $\beta_j$ can be confidently inferred to be non-zero.
+As an important special case, these methods address the "multiple comparisons" setting, where interest usually focuses on which $\beta_j$ can be confidently inferred to be non-zero.
 Such problems are usually tackled by computing a $p$ value for each $j$, often by applying a $t$ test to $\hat\beta_j/s_j$, and then applying a generic procedure, such as that of Benjamini and Hochberg (1995?) or Storey (2001?), designed to control or estimate the false discovery rate (FDR) or the positive FDR (Storey, 2001?).
 In essence we aim to provide analagous